Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Conclusions

 \section{Conclusions}

-This paper develops an INR-based approach, termed BeamINR, for beamforming learning in multiuser multi-CAPA systems.
-We first derive a closed-form expression for the achievable sum rate and then propose a functional WMMSE algorithm for beamforming optimization.
-Building on this algorithm, we design BeamINR as a GNN that exploits the PE property of the optimal beamforming policy, with an update equation designed by exploiting the iterative structure of the functional WMMSE algorithm.
-Simulation results show that, although the functional WMMSE algorithm achieves the highest sum rate, it incurs high online complexity.
-In contrast, BeamINR achieves lower inference latency, lower training complexity, and better generalization w.r.t. the number of users and carrier frequency than the baseline INRs.
+This paper investigated beamforming optimization in multiuser multi-CAPA systems, where both the BS and users are equipped with CAPAs.
+We first derived a closed-form expression for the achievable sum rate and then proposed a functional WMMSE algorithm for sum-rate maximization.
+Building on this algorithm, we further designed BeamINR to learn the beamforming function.
+BeamINR exploits the PE property of the optimal beamforming policy, incorporates a functional WMMSE-inspired update equation, and further employs a topology-aware simplification to improve the learning efficiency.
+Simulation results demonstrated that the proposed functional WMMSE algorithm outperforms existing numerical optimization baselines.
+BeamINR achieves sum-rate performance comparable to that of the functional WMMSE algorithm while substantially reducing inference latency.
+Compared with INR-based baselines, BeamINR requires fewer training samples, shorter training time and lower memory cost, and exhibits stronger generalization across different numbers of users, CAPA sizes, and carrier frequencies.

 \appendices